nielskee/draft-articles/TechnicalHiringPart2.md

 If the answer is "yes", or "maybe", I'll have a phone conversation.
-If the answer is "no", or "it's really unlikely" then the best thing for the candidate is to give them as much feedback as you can (I'll talk much more about feedback in the third and final post).
+If the answer is "no", or "it's really unlikely" then the best thing for the candidate is to give them as much feedback as you can, and let them concentrate on their other job applications.
+I'll talk much more about feedback in the third and final post.

 TODO: hard requirement